-If you get stuck on a tough problem, take a break.
-There have been more than a few times when I came up with a solution to a hard problem when I just stopped and went for a jog.
-Don’t waste time if you’re not making progress.
+If you get stuck on a tough problem, take a walk.
+There have been more than a few times when I came up with a solution to a hard problem after I went for a walk.
+Don’t waste time “working” if you’re not making progress.
 Do something else – household chores, walk the dog, or whatever, and come back to it.

 Everyone is different, so these are things that work for me.
 What tips do you have?
 What are your top secrets for being productive at home? – Brian